Damian Warner looks forward to test of defending Commonwealth gold | CBC Sports

 - Warner strikes decathlon gold at Decastar

-While repeating as champion means plenty to Warner, he also has an eye on Britain's Daley Thompson's Games record of 8,663 points.
+While repeating as champion means plenty to Warner, he also has an eye on the Games record of 8,663 points by Britain's Daley Thompson.
 Warner improved his Canadian record with a personal-best 8,695 at the 2015 world championships in Beijing.

-"From an international major event perspective, there's never been a situation where I've had to defend a title," he told CBC Sports recently before leaving for Australia.
+"From an international major event perspective, there's never been a situation where I've had to defend a title," he told CBC Sports recently.
 "It's going to be a fun challenge and a nice way to test [myself] for scenarios going forward.
 I think if I compete the way I want to, I should be able to get that record."

 Despite finishing in second in England, Warner appeared to be in top form, breaking Canadian Michael Smith's 25-year-old heptathlon record with personal bests in the 1,000m, pole vault, high jump and shot put.